AB Standard (New York City Subway car): Service history

 Several significant modifications were made during the cars' period of service.
 In approximately 1919 and 1920, the passenger compartment of the oldest cars was upgraded to add fans, additional lighting, and more places for standees to hold on.
 Also at that time, the cars were modified to operate in new arrangements (see letter designations below).
 In addition, the cars were also modified to allow an entire train's doors to be opened or closed from one point on the train.
 Prior to this modification, it had been necessary to station a conductor in every car of a train to operate doors prior to the advent of MUDC.
 Following the modification, one conductor could operate the doors for an entire train.
-This allowed the BRT, and after 1923, the BMT, to reduce operating costs.
-The modification involved connecting 9 point jumpers between cars to pass along electric door control signals from the conductor's position.
+This allowed the BRT (BMT after 1923) to reduce operating costs.
+The modification involved connecting 9-point jumpers between cars to pass along electric door control signals from the conductor's position.
 Exterior guard lights had to be added to all cars on all divisions equipped with MUDC (Multiple Unit Door Control).
 On these cars, these were placed on the same fuse that operated the Empty and Load feature (described below).
 This was done to save on battery current.

 In 1927, platforms along the Southern Division stations were being extended to allow for the operation of full length, 8-car trains.
 Such trains still required the use of two conductors; it was not until September 1958 that they began operating using only one conductor.